-HB 2 would not provide enough to money to meet the state's current or future educational needs.
+CSHB 2 would not provide enough to money to meet the state's current or future educational needs.
 It eventually would generate such inequities between wealthy and poor districts that the public school finance system again could be subject to constitutional challenge over funding equity issues.
 The bill does not begin to replace education cuts suffered during the 2003 session, and some of the "new funds," such as the increase in the minimum salary schedule and the increased technology allotment, are simply a different way of spending funds already allocated for education.
-The amount of funding available for this version of HB 2 is even less than the \$3 billion promised during the recent regular session and provides less than one-fourth of the money needed to meet constitutional standards for the adequacy of educational funding.

-Even though all school districts would be guaranteed increases of 3 percent, this barely would be enough to keep up with inflation and would be combined with numerous mandates that quickly would consume half or more of these funds.
-Some districts would see increases of just over 3 percent, while others would experience double digit increases over the next several years.
+The amount of funding available to school districts in the upcoming biennium for this version of the bill is even less than the \$3 billion promised during the recent regular session and provides less than one-fourth of the money needed to meet constitutional standards for the adequacy of educational funding.
+Even though all school districts would be guaranteed increases of 3 percent, this barely would be enough to keep up with inflation and would be combined with numerous mandates that quickly would consume most of these funds.
+Some districts would see increases of slightly more than 3 percent, while others would experience double digit increases over the next several years.